openethereum/parity-ethereum/README.md

 ## 2. Technical Overview <a id="chapter-002"></a>

 OpenEthereum's goal is to be the fastest, lightest, and most secure Ethereum client.
-We are developing OpenEthereum using the sophisticated and cutting-edge **Rust programming language**.
+We are developing OpenEthereum using the **Rust programming language**.
 OpenEthereum is licensed under the GPLv3 and can be used for all your Ethereum needs.

 By default, OpenEthereum runs a JSON-RPC HTTP server on port `:8545` and a Web-Sockets server on port `:8546`.
 This is fully configurable and supports a number of APIs.